Miicroo/TamperMonkey/swagger-ui/README.md

 # swagger-ui
-swagger-ui tampermonkey scripts.

-Currently only one working script:

 *automatic_auth.js*: Automatically sets the authorization bearer so you don't have to do it yourself on each reload.
 Set the following parameters:
 * <your_swagger_ui_url>: The url (or regex) to your swagger-ui